Zinnia bears flowers in colors like red, pink, yellow, and green and grows violently within two months from seeds.

 Therefore, seeds are crucial in populating gardens with colorful blossoms of Zinnia every year.

-But ensure to follow the harvesting steps properly so you will be able to dodge the bullet of no germination.
+But ensure follow the harvesting steps properly to dodge the bullet of no germination.